Home

 By Richard B Williams

-This Samuel Johnson "On Idleness" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we allow idleness to permeate our lives.
-This academic essay allows students to read and analyze this canonized work about being productive.
-11th - 12th Graders will love this short work and product.
+This Martin Luther King, Jr. "Letter from a Birmingham Jail" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we stand up for what we believe in.
+This academic essay/letter allows students to read and analyze this canonized work about leaving one's comfort zone.
+10th - 12th Graders will love this short work and product.
 Check it out!

 SUMMARY: